philiagus/parser/README.md

     ->parse($integer);
 ```

-The real fun begins, when you start stacking the methods:
+The real fun begins, when you start stacking parsers into one another:

 ```php
 <?php